crl123321/BikeRentalRegression/README.md

 Calculate the coefficient of determination (R²) using the score method, which is 98.2%, indicating a very good fit.
 Calculate the mean absolute error (MAE) using mean_absolute_error from sklearn.metrics, which is ±194 bikes, indicating the average prediction error.

-This detailed process guides you through building, understanding, and evaluating a linear regression model in Python.